 The Event Committee

 The Event Committee is a volunteer committee composed of BIA members and staff who make recommendations to the Board regarding festivals and events on the Waterfront.
 Committee members focus upon the impact to the overall community, successes and challenges, and growth opportunities.
-Let’s have a look back at our Festivals and Events Highlights.

 The Area Planning Committee